-Salix and Sedge Farm is owned and run by Cali Olleck and Brendan Parsons.
+Salix and Sedge Farm is owned and run by Cali Olleck and Brendan Parsons, with our 3 year old son, Atlin.
 Having our own farm was a long time dream for both of us, and we were surprised when we actually made it a reality in the fall of 2014.
 We both had a bit of formal farm education, but it still has been a steep learning curve!
-Cali had previously graduated from Richmond Farm School at Kwantlen University, interned at the compost education centre in Victoria, and managed two community gardens for a non-profit in Nelson.
+Cali had previously graduated from Richmond Farm School at Kwantlen University, interned at the Greater Victoria Compost Education Centre, and completed the Community Futures Self-Employment program.
 Brendan participated in a gardening program at Linnaea Farm and interned at an apiary.
 So, with our combined lack of production knowledge, we decided to jump right in!
-2019 will be year five in production for us, so we are still quite new, but we keep learning and fine tuning as we go.
-The past four years have been challenging, but equally rewarding.
-Hopefully we can continue to learn and grow food for the next 40 years!

 Salix and Sedge, what’s in a name?